cerebromesh-labs/cerebromesh-labs/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+CerebroMesh Labs is proprietary software.
+Use of this software is governed by the CerebroMesh Labs Proprietary License.
+For full license terms, please refer to the [LICENSE](LICENSE) file in this repository.

+**Important**: This software is not open source.
+Unauthorized copying, modification, distribution, or use of this software is strictly prohibited.

 ## Contact